savashn/ecewo/README.md

 Why didn't we use `for` instead of `while`?

-We could use `for` loop too, but it would look more complicated and would have less readability.
+We could have used a `for` loop too, but it would be more complicated and less readable.

-If we wrote it with `for` it would be like this:
+If we had written it with a `for` loop, it would look like this:
 ```sh
 for (rc = sqlite3_step(stmt); rc == SQLITE_ROW; rc = sqlite3_step(stmt))
 {